Rakshithadevi/GCD-of-two-numbers/README.md

 3. Compare the two values, to find the smaller number.
 4. Use for() and if() loop to find the GCD of the two numbers.
 5. Print the output (GCD of 2 numbers).
-6. End of the program.
+6. End of the program

 ## Program:
 ```